 Where are you located?

-We have recently completed construction on a new facility for our weekly worship.
-It is located at 288 Old Highway 431 in Owens Cross Roads, directly across the street from Hampton Cove Elementary School.
+Our church is located at 288 Old Highway 431 in Owens Cross Roads, directly across the street from Hampton Cove Elementary School.
 Click on the address for directions.

 What is your worship like?